metio/terraform-provider-k8s/docs/data-sources/sagemaker_services_k8s_aws_monitoring_schedule_v1alpha1_manifest.md

 Optional:

 - `baseline_config` (Attributes) Configuration for monitoring constraints and monitoring statistics.
-These baseline resources are compared against the results of the current job from the series of jobs scheduled to collect data periodically. (see [below for nested schema](#nestedatt--spec--monitoring_schedule_config--monitoring_job_definition--baseline_config))
+Thesebaseline resources are compared against the results of the current job fromthe series of jobs scheduled to collect data periodically. (see [below for nested schema](#nestedatt--spec--monitoring_schedule_config--monitoring_job_definition--baseline_config))
 - `environment` (Map of String)
 - `monitoring_app_specification` (Attributes) Container image configuration object for the monitoring job. (see [below for nested schema](#nestedatt--spec--monitoring_schedule_config--monitoring_job_definition--monitoring_app_specification))
 - `monitoring_inputs` (Attributes List) (see [below for nested schema](#nestedatt--spec--monitoring_schedule_config--monitoring_job_definition--monitoring_inputs))
 - `monitoring_output_config` (Attributes) The output configuration for monitoring jobs. (see [below for nested schema](#nestedatt--spec--monitoring_schedule_config--monitoring_job_definition--monitoring_output_config))
 - `monitoring_resources` (Attributes) Identifies the resources to deploy for a monitoring job. (see [below for nested schema](#nestedatt--spec--monitoring_schedule_config--monitoring_job_definition--monitoring_resources))
-- `network_config` (Attributes) Networking options for a job, such as network traffic encryption between containers, whether to allow inbound and outbound network calls to and from containers, and the VPC subnets and security groups to use for VPC-enabled jobs. (see [below for nested schema](#nestedatt--spec--monitoring_schedule_config--monitoring_job_definition--network_config))
+- `network_config` (Attributes) Networking options for a job, such as network traffic encryption betweencontainers, whether to allow inbound and outbound network calls to and fromcontainers, and the VPC subnets and security groups to use for VPC-enabledjobs. (see [below for nested schema](#nestedatt--spec--monitoring_schedule_config--monitoring_job_definition--network_config))
 - `role_arn` (String)
 - `stopping_condition` (Attributes) A time limit for how long the monitoring job is allowed to run before stopping. (see [below for nested schema](#nestedatt--spec--monitoring_schedule_config--monitoring_job_definition--stopping_condition))